Helpful Bathroom Accessories and Remodel Ideas for Seniors and People With Disabilities

 - Community Outreach: an equality resource in the Ontario area;

-- Council of Canadians With Disabilities: a national organization which promotes accessibility for people with disabilities;
+- Council of Canadians With Disabilities: a national organization that promotes accessibility for people with disabilities;

 - Disability Alliance BC: promotes independence and acts as an advocacy resource;